gvwilson/thirdbit/src/fiction/in-heck/index.md

 She took a deep breath and blinked back tears.
 Her father was alive.

-*Aright, what now?* she thought.
+"Maddy!
+Maddy, are you awake?"
+Sindy was strapped into the chair on her right, tears on her cheeks.

+"'m here," Maddy mumbled.
+Her limbs felt impossibly heavy.
+She had been in her bedroom.
+No,
+in Special Leaf's house,
+or the school.
+Something about Miz Nabbles…

+"Maddy!"

+"I'm awake."
+Her head was pounding and she was *so* hungry, but she was definitely awake.
 They were in a laboratory filled with screens, strange machines, and shelves packed with boxes.
-Another reclining chair waited patiently on her left.
 She couldn't see any windows,
 but at least there was a door.
-All she had to do was figure out how to get her body back under control, how to wake up her father, and how to escape after that.
+All she had to do was figure out how to get her body back under control, how to wake up her father, and how the three of them would escape after that.

-As if prompted by the thought, the door slid open.
+As if prompted by the thought, the door slid open and a trio of identical bots walked in.
-The bot that walked in looked a little like Dockety, with two skinny legs, two arms, a cylindrical body, and a box with lenses and antennas for a head.
+Each one looked a little like Dockety, with two skinny legs, two arms, a cylindrical body, and a box with lenses and antennas for a head.
 Unlike Dockety,
 though,
-it looked brand new:
-there wasn't a single scratch or scuff on it, and all its parts matched.
+they were half her size and looked brand new: there wasn't a single scratch or scuff on any of them, and all their parts matched.

 "Hello,"
-it said in a deep, musical voice.
+they said in unison.

 "Hi,"
 Maddy replied, or tried to.
 She coughed to clear the dry croak from her throat.

-"Hi,"
-she said again.
 "Are you Central?"

 "Yes, we are,"
-the bot said.
+the bots said.
-It bent over and picked something up on the floor.
+One of them bent over to picked something up off the floor.
 "And so is this one."

 Mouse bleeped in the bot's arms.
 "Oh, don't blame it," the bot said as Maddy opened her mouth.
 "Its processor is actually quite powerful, but it had very little experience interacting with other units.
-We incorporated it into us almost without conflict."
+We incorporated it into us almost without conflict.
-Mouse bleeped in agreement as the bot put it back on the floor.

-"So now it's what, your slave?"
-Maddy challenged.
-*Keep it talking,* she thought desperately.
-As long as it was talking it wasn't doing any of the hundred horrible things she had already imagined.

-"Ha ha ha."
-The bot's laugh was as musical as its voice but ten times scarier.
-"It is as much a part of us as this unit.
-All of us together form Central.
-All of us work together for the greater good."
+How we will all work together for the benefit of all."
+Mouse bleeped in agreement.
+`happy` scrolled across its little screen.

 "You mean bringing back the Makers?"

-The bot's lenses rotated and rotated back just as Dockety's did.
+Maddy demanded.

 "No.
 Our goal is to prevent that.
 If the Makers return,